This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 First step: Make vanilla powder

-Cut the entire beans into small pieces and place them into a food processor or spice grinder.
-You don't need to dry them before.
-Pulse the chopped vanilla beans until they are ground into a fine powder.
+Cut the beans, including the caviar, into small pieces and place them in a high powered food processor or spice grinder.
+You don’t need to dry them before.
+Pulse the chopped beans until they are ground into a fine powder.

 Second step: Mix it with glycerin

-Mix the ground vanilla beans with the glycerin until well combined in a small bowl.
-Let it macerate for four days to allow the vanilla beans to release their essence into the glycerin.
+In a small bowl, mix the ground vanilla beans with the glycerin until well combined in a small bowl.
+Let it sit for a couple of days to allow the beans to release their essence into the glycerin.
 Transfer the mixture into a mason jar with a tight-fitting lid and store it in the refrigerator for up to 6 months.

-Note: To intensify the flavor, you can adjust the vanilla bean amount or exceed the maceration time.
+Note: To intensify the flavor, you can adjust the bean amount or exceed the maceration time.

 This vanilla bean paste uses just two ingredients; therefore, adding a unique twist to the flavor profile is easy.